Connect with us

 Ruby shines on opening day

-shone bright on the opening day of Cheltenham as he claimed three victories, including the .
+shone bright on the opening day of as he claimed three victories, including the .

-The Irishman opened up the with a win in the Supreme Novices’ Hurdle on Douvan and followed it up by guiding Un De Sceaux home in the .
+The Irishman opened up the with a win in the Supreme on and followed it up by guiding Un De Sceaux home in the Arkle.

-However, arguably his most impressive ride came in the feature race of the day, the Champion Hurdle, where his decision to ride came off as he brought the seven-year-old home first ahead of fellow -trained Arctic Fire and .
+However, arguably his most impressive ride came in the feature race of the day, the Champion Hurdle, where his decision to ride came off as he brought the seven-year-old home first ahead of fellow Willie Mullins-trained horses and .

 Despite Annie Power’s fall, Walsh admitted things could not have gone much better for him on .